mschot/dbcalm-open-docs/developer-guide.rst

 1. Click **"Advanced"** (or **"Show Details"**)
 2. Click **"Proceed to dbcalm.localhost"** (or **"Accept the Risk and Continue"**)

-This is a required one-time step before you can use the API.
+This is a required one-time step for development setups using self-signed certificates.

 Access the API
 ~~~~~~~~~~~~~~